What to do in the event of ...

 Q: How will I know if the University closes?
 Or if a major event is canceled?

-A:The University very rarely closes.
-However, if changes are necessary, we will provide specific instructions to the local television, radio and print media in addition to posting notices on the internet (both here, and on the UT homepage, at www.utoledo.edu).
+A:The University very rarely cancels classes.
+However, you can find specific instructions on local television, radio and print media in addition to posting notices on the internet (both here, and on the UT homepage, at www.utoledo.edu).
+UT alert will also be used as a notification system.

 Q: Should I come pick up my student or spouse in the event of an emergency?